benjaminpeeters/BePe/README.md

-# BePe
-A set of miscellaneous R functions that I commonly used in my other R codes.
+R/BePe is an R package with miscellaneous R functions that are useful to me.
+They are related to graphics, basic manipulations, sums, means, permutation, tests, and general utilities.